-Did you know you can make your own ice cream in less than 10 minutes with just milk, salt and ice?
+Did you know you can make homemade ice cream in a bag in less than 10 minutes with just milk, salt and ice?

 A large bag of ice

 A tablespoon sugar and a tea spoon vanilla essence – optional